Honour guard at memorial for Met Police sergeant shot dead on duty

 The officers fell behind Ms Bushby and the other dignitaries as they walked, forming ranks.

-When the procession arrived at the chapel, they greeted a group of trainee police puppies that were named the Ratana litter in tribute to the sergeant.
+When the procession arrived at the chapel, they greeted a group of trainee police puppies that were dubbed the Ratana litter in tribute to the sergeant.

 The German shepherds were named by Ms Bushby when she and Dame Cressida visited the Met’s Dog Training Establishment earlier this year.

-The puppies are named Carter, Matiu, Jonah, Blu, Koru and Whanau.
-The word whanau means family in the Maori language, in recognition of Sgt Ratana’s heritage and Matiu was his full first name.
+The puppies are named Carter, Matiu, Jonah, Blu, Koru, Valentine and Whanau.
+The word whanau means family in the Maori language, in recognition of Sgt Ratana’s heritage, while Matiu was his full first name.

 Ms Patel said “Good morning, how are you?” to the handlers before petting the dogs.

-Ms Bushby was hugged outside the chapel by members of the clergy – Reverend David Crees, London District Chaplain, Reverend Prebendary Jonathan Osborne, the Met’s Senior Chaplain and the Archdeacon of Canterbury Jo-Kelly Moore – who are leading the memorial service.
+Ms Bushby was hugged outside the chapel by members of the clergy – Reverend David Crees, London District Chaplain, Reverend Prebendary Jonathan Osborne, the Met’s Senior Chaplain and the Archdeacon of Canterbury Jo-Kelly Moore – who led the memorial service.

 The officers lining the route then gathered outside before heading into the Wellington Barracks.